Clastify logo

 Describing rotation

 Angular displacement is the angle through which a body rotates about an axis, measured in radians.
-Angular velocity is how quickly that angular displacement changes.
-The syllabus uses the term angular velocity, but you do not need a formal vector treatment; in calculations, treat it as angular speed, with a clockwise or counter-clockwise sense when needed.
+Angular velocity is the rate of change of angular displacement.
+The syllabus says angular velocity, but you do not need a formal vector treatment; in calculations, treat it as angular speed, with a clockwise or counter-clockwise sense when that matters.

 Image